It is pretty obvious and common for pets to catch fleas and eventually show up at home with a full load of them.

 1. Sock riders

 Spend at least 10 minutes walking around the house with the socks being as high as possible.
 Fleas will catch the socks looking for a meal.
-After the small walk, remove them and inspect for fleas.
+After the short walk, could you remove them and inspect them for fleas?
 You can use flea bombs to exterminate the flea from your house.

 Ensure that you are wearing white cotton socks.
-They will provide protection from the bites.
+They will protect from the bites.
 White socks are suitable as it will be easy to spot the dark specks from the fleas.

 In the case that you are wandering bare feet, you will experience some bites.
 Flea bites cause little swelling and only have one small puncture hole.
 They also cause intense scratching and hence red welts and bumps.